junxit/us-congress-bills-110/metadata.md

 - 2008-07-22 — Introduced in House
 - 2008-07-22 — Introduced in House
 - 2008-07-22 — Referred to the House Committee on House Administration.
+- 2008-07-23 — Considered under suspension of the rules. (consideration: CR H6838-6839)
+- 2008-07-23 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1360.
+- 2008-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-23 — Mr. Brady (PA) moved to suspend the rules and agree to the resolution.
+- 2008-07-23 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H6838)
+- 2008-07-23 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H6838)